FEATURED ACTIVITIES

 ART

-Various activities such as clay, finger painting, markers, crayons and easel painting assist the child in
+Various activities such as clay, finger painting, markers, crayons and easel painting assist the child in experimentation,

-experimentation, creativity and the development of motor skills.
-In addition these activities help the
+creativity and the development of motor skills.
+In addition these activities help the child to express emotions and feelings.

 CONCEPT DEVELOPMENT

 Weekly themes are planned to meet the needs of the children.
-Many planned activities are derived
+Many planned activities are derived from these themes that

-from these themes that attempt to expand the child’s cognitive skills, language development and
+attempt to expand the child’s cognitive skills, language development and curiosity.

 DRAMATIC PLAY

-This is a very important part of the daily program as it gives each child the opportunity to actually
+This is a very important part of the daily program as it gives each child the opportunity to actually portray the roles around

-portray the roles around him/her.
-These play opportunities help foster in the child a greater
+him/her.
+These play opportunities help foster in the child a greater understanding of society’s function, how people relate to

-Various props, such as puppets, costumes/clothes, blocks of all sizes, a home area and the like,
+each other and their place in the world.
+Various props, such as puppets, costumes/clothes, blocks of all sizes, a home area

-enhance this dramatic play.
+and the like, enhance this dramatic play.

 MUSIC